What is cargo? Definition and examples

 Out of that total, 10,000 containers fell into the sea due to high seas, severe weather conditions, incorrect stowage, and various types of accidents.

-Ten thousand, out of 130 million, do not sound like that many.
+Ten thousand, out of 130 million, does not sound like that many.
 However, if they were your cargo it could be catastrophic.
 That is why insuring your merchandise is important.

 International trade and security concerns